Yunxe/KubeHostWarden/README.md

 > An advanced version of an APM-Server project, which also serves as graduation project.

 ## Intro
-A system which automatically collects metrics from host machine and save them to Influxdb.
+A system which automatically collects metrics from host machine and saves them to Influxdb.

 ## Run
 ### Build images